Payou6994/My-tmdb-List/README.md

 # My-tmdb-List

 (:warning:WIP:warning:)
-An sample interface to show and store in DB movies and TV shows
+A jellyfin-inspired interface for viewing movies and TV shows based on flask framework